Trodelvy® (sacituzumab govitecan-hziy)

 What is the most important information I should know about TRODELVY?1

-TRODELVY has an important warning for: Severe diarrhea and severe or life-threatening low white blood cell count (neutropenia) as early as the first treatment cycle.
-Your healthcare provider should check your blood cell counts during treatment.
-You may receive a medicine in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever, also known as febrile neutropenia.
-Your healthcare provider should monitor you for diarrhea during treatment with TRODELVY and check to see if it is caused by an infection.
-You may be given a medicine to help control your diarrhea.
+Your healthcare provider should check your blood cell counts during treatment with TRODELVY and may give a medicine to help prevent low white blood cell count starting in the first cycle of treatment if you have an increased risk for developing low white blood cell count with a fever, also known as febrile neutropenia.

 Who is TRODELVY for?1

-TRODELVY is a prescription medication used to treat adults with:
+TRODELVY is a prescription medicine used in adults to treat:

 It is not known if TRODELVY is safe and effective in people with moderate or severe liver problems or in children.